Ute Indian Tribe criticizes Biden monument on ancestral land – KION546

 But the Ute Indian Tribe, which has nearly 3,000 members on lands in an area known for oil and gas operations in eastern Utah, claimed in a news release issued late Wednesday night that it wasn’t on board with the plan.

-The tribe’s Business Committee, which serves as its governing body, said in the statement it was made aware of the new monument only a few days ago in a phone call with the White House, given scant details and little time to provide feedback.
+Shaun Chapoose, chairman of the tribe’s Business Committee, which serves as its governing body, said Thursday that his tribe was only made aware that a new monument was under consideration a week ago in a phone call with the White House.
+He said his tribe asked for time to assess the idea and provide feedback.

-“They moved forward with a monument on our homelands without including us.
-They talk about tribal consultation, but their actions do not match their words,” the statement said.
+But a week later, the administration informed the tribe the monument would be created this week at a ceremony in Colorado.
+Chapoose said he was invited and went to Colorado but left early after he says he was made to feel like an afterthought, put on the final bus and never told where to go.

+“What frustrated us is that they didn’t want us there to comment, they wanted us there for the photo opp,” Chapoose said.
+“I don’t expect them to roll out a red carpet, but I expect a little common courtesy.
+If I’m just going to be one of the Indians that you want to photograph, I’m the wrong Indian to call.”

 The chairs of both Colorado tribes supported the designation in letters to Biden sent Oct.
 7. The letters were sent by Manuel Heart, chairman of the Ute Mountain Ute Tribe, and Melvin J. Baker, chairman of the Southern Ute Indian Tribal Council.